+Blue Heart Fund, UNODC

-Blue Heart fund The aim of the Blue Heart Campaign is to mobilize support and to inspire people to act against human trafficking.
-We invite you to join us in this effort and use the material below for your events and local campaigns.
+The aim of the Blue Heart Campaign is to mobilise support and to inspire people to act against human trafficking.

-In October 2012 the Government of Nigeria, jointly with UNODC and the trafficking campaign.(just completed) The "I am Priceless", the campaign is aimed at raising awareness about the reality, dangers and possible impact of irregular migration, as a consequence of either being smuggled or being a victim of trafficking in persons.
-The "I am Priceless" campaign supported the Blue Heart Campaign against Human Trafficking.
+In October 2012, the Government of Nigeria, jointly with UNODC and the European Union, launched a nationwide three-year anti-human trafficking campaign.
+The 'I am Priceless' campaign aimed at raising awareness about the reality, dangers and possible impact of irregular migration, as a consequence of either being smuggled or being a victim of trafficking in persons.
+The 'I am Priceless' campaign supported the Blue Heart Campaign against human trafficking.